f2a2l/ProgettoAerodinamico/README.md

 `[polar, foil] = xfoil(coord,alpha,Re,Mach,varargin)`, where:

--_coord_ is the Naca airfoil type. ex: 'NACA 0012'.
+- _coord_ is the Naca airfoil type. ex: 'NACA 0012'.
 The four parameters can be modified to obtain the desired shape.
--_alpha_ is the angle of attack.
+- _alpha_ is the angle of attack.
--_Re_ is the Reynolds number.
+- _Re_ is the Reynolds number.
 If Re>0, the viscous analysis is automatically initiated.
--_Mach_ is the Mach number.
+- _Mach_ is the Mach number.
--_varargin_ allows the addition of other inputs such as 'Npanels' or 'Niter', corresponding to the number of panels for the airfoil, and the number of maximum iterations for the analysis..
+- _varargin_ allows the addition of other inputs such as 'Npanels' or 'Niter', corresponding to the number of panels for the airfoil, and the number of maximum iterations for the analysis..

 Outputs: